mmucklo/krumo/README.md

 k($arr);
 krumo($arr);

-// Dump out the array and then exit();
+// Output the array and then exit();
 kd($arr);

 // Return the HTML output instead of printing it out
 $my_html = krumo($arr, KRUMO_RETURN);

-// Output the data with all node expanded krumo($arr, KRUMO_EXPAND_ALL);
+// Output the array with all nodes expanded krumo($arr, KRUMO_EXPAND_ALL);

-// The longer but also function object base call
+// The object based method
 $krumo = new Krumo;
 $krumo->dump($arr);
 ```